 At the end of the manufacturing process, the next stage is applying the surface finish.
 There are different methods, but in aluminum materials or other materials, the anodizing process is a reputable method.
 The reason is not farfetched, as it leads to the production of a durable yet beautiful product.
 Anodizing goes by processes that must be understood, and two important parts are knowing how to color aluminum and the anodized aluminum colors to use.

 Anodizing colors are important since they say a great deal about the properties of the end product.
-In this article, you will know about anodizing, common anodized aluminum colors, and how to color aluminum products using anodizing.
+In this article, you will learn about anodizing, common anodized aluminum colors, and how to color aluminum products using anodizing.
 Let’s get right on it so you can understand how the process works.

 Basic Anodizing Process

-Before discussing the various anodized aluminum color or how to color aluminum, we should prickle your brain on what the process is all about.
-Unless you have a science background or are already deep-rooted in the process, it won’t be surprising that you wonder the aluminum anodizing process.
+Before discussing the various anodized aluminum colors or how to color aluminum, we should prickle your brain on what the process is all about.
+Unless you have a science background or are already deep-rooted in the process, it won’t be surprising that you wonder about the aluminum anodizing process.
 Therefore, in this section, we will summarize the basic things about the process.

 Aluminum anodizing is an electrochemical process in which aluminum products’ surfaces are coated using a wear-resistant oxide layer.
 Therefore, the products exhibit properties that improve quality and aesthetics.
-For example, they are durable, resistant to wear and corrosion.
+For example, they are durable, and resistant to wear and corrosion.
 They also have this beautiful feel which fulfills the aesthetic requirement of most users.

 Anodizing is an electrochemical cell reaction with the aluminum part acting as the anode, the cathode being an inert material, and an acidic electrolyte.
 Below are the electrochemical reactions at the electrode: